raedatoui/cup-housing/README.md

 These are the set of steps for creating a new build using Flash Builder and uploading it to the server using a grunt command.

 ### Install CUP Grunt project
-You need to do this only once after installing the pre-requisites
+You need to do this only once after installing the prerequisites

 * navigate to the project directory, ie, the root of the git repository (__cup-housing__)
 * run the command `npm install`